Bayesian Elicitation

 \section{Abstract}

-How can a receiver design an information structure in order to elicit information from a sender?
 We study how a decision-maker can acquire more information from an agent by reducing her own ability to observe what the agent transmits.
-Intuitively, when the two parties' preferences are not perfectly aligned, this garbling relaxes the sender's concern that the receiver will use her information to the sender's disadvantage.
-We characterize the optimal information structure for the receiver.
-The main result is that under broad conditions, the receiver can do just as well as if she could commit to a rule mapping the sender's message to actions: information design is just as good as full commitment.
-Similarly, we show that these conditions guarantee that \textit{ex ante} information acquisition always benefits the receiver, even though this learning might actually lower the receiver's expected payoff in the absence of garbling.
-We illustrate these effects in a range of economically relevant examples.
+In a large class of binary-action games, opacity design is just as good as full commitment to actions and also guarantees that \textit{ex ante} information acquisition always benefits the receiver, even though without opacity design this learning might actually lower the receiver's expected payoff.